 If you placate to avoid conflict and anger, it empowers the abuser, who sees it as weakness and an opportunity to exert more control.

-- This also shows weakness, which narcissists despise in themselves and others.
+2. This also shows weakness, which narcissists despise in themselves and others.

 This is a good temporary tactic to collect your thoughts and emotions but is not an effective strategy to deal with abuse.